About Eiko

 Every brushstroke carries the message that by honoring and preserving our surroundings, we can create a more magical and sustainable world.

-My Childhood
+My Journey

 Colorful illustration of a young girl with curly blonde hair, wearing a red dress with a polka-dot bow, sitting on a tree branch surrounded by singing birds and a raccoon.
 An adult woman with dark hair appears in the sky, and three other young girls with glasses and blue outfits are nearby, smiling and interacting in a garden with pink flowers and green trees.